 Benefits of 3D Printing in the Defense and Aerospace Industries

 Additive manufacturing utilization may be in its infancy in some forms, but we’re seeing adoption for parts that have a higher risk associated with it.
-Today, defense and aerospace industry players are feeling confident enough to move past polymeric non-structural components parts and into secondary structures and critical systems applications.
-The benefits of using additive manufacturing for aerospace and defense are plentiful.
+Today, industry players are feeling confident enough to move past polymeric non-structural defense and aerospace components parts and into secondary structures and critical systems applications.
+The benefits of using 3D printed components for aerospace and defense are plentiful.